Tiny Gallon: Professional career

 Gallon was selected with the 47th overall pick by the Milwaukee Bucks in the 2010 NBA draft.
 He joined the Bucks for the 2010 NBA Summer League.
 On September 3, 2010, he signed with the Bucks.
 However, he was waived on October 6.
 On October 19, he signed with the Boston Celtics.
 However, he was waived on October 21.

 On October 30, 2010, Gallon was acquired by the Maine Red Claws.
 On March 3, 2011, he was traded to the Bakersfield Jam.

 In November 2012, Gallon was re-acquired by the Bakersfield Jam.
 In January 2013, he was waived by the Jam before appearing in a game for them.

 In April 2013, Gallon joined Atléticos de San Germán of Puerto Rico.
 He left after 3 games.

 On June 1 and 2 of 2013 he played for the Texas Lone Star Strikers against Portland Chinooks International Basketball League.

 On December 30, 2013, Gallon was acquired by the Delaware 87ers.
 On April 23, 2014, he signed with the Henan Shedianlaojiu for 2014 NBL season.

 On November 3, 2014, Gallon was reacquired by the 87ers.
 He was placed on the inactive list February 12, 2015 due to a season-ending injury and waived.
 On May 23, 2015, he re-signed with Henan Shedianlaojiu of China for the 2015 NBL season.

 On February 8, 2017, Gallon signed with French club Limoges CSP.
 Seven days later, he left the club after not passing the tryout period.

 On August 16, 2017, Gallon signed with the Aomori Wat's of the Japanese B.League for the 2017–18 season.

+Coaching career

+Gallon signed with Athletes Untapped as a private basketball coach on January 6, 2025.

+Personal life

+Gallon received his nickname, "Tiny", from his Amateur Athletic Union (AAU) coach who wanted to deceive opponents checking their roster into thinking that Gallon was undersized.